-Tinbergen Institute Master of Philosophy in Economics
+Research Master in Economics

-Research Master in Economics (MPhil)
+Master of Science (MSc) in Economics

 Research Master in Economics?
 Only be satisfied with the highest standards.
-Join the graduate school and research institute of the economics departments at EUR, University of Amsterdam and VU University Amsterdam.
+Join the graduate school and research institute of the economics departments at Erasmus University Rotterdam, University of Amsterdam and VU University Amsterdam.
 At the renowned Tinbergen Institute, named after Jan Tinbergen, Dutch Nobel Prize laureate in Economics (1969), you take the necessary steps toward a PhD while working with the best lecturers and researchers of these three leading Dutch universities.
 Here, you benefit from lectures by internationally renowned experts in a small-scale setting with fellow students from all over the world.

 With a PhD achieved at this top-ranked institute the world is your oyster, beckoning you to claim the top position of your choice.